madetech/handbook/guides/it/Hardware.md

 - 512GB SSD
 - Windows or Linux

-(Gen, spec and processor can vary on the ThinkPads - we'll talk to you individual about options.)
+(Gen, processor, memory and overall spec can vary on the ThinkPads - we'll talk to you individually about options.)

 **All other roles**
 - Air M3 (13 inch)